NastasiaSaby/learn-you-functional-php/exercises/peace-walk/problem/problem.md

-Write a program that prints the text "Hello someone" to the console with a callable function for each name given as argument.
+Write a program that prints the text "Hello *someone*" to the console with a callable function for each name given as argument.
 You must write this program with the array_walk function.

 ----------------------------------------------------------------------